zachchan105/litecoin/doc/developer-notes.md

 make
 make cov

-# A coverage report will now be accessible at `./test_litecoin.coverage/index.html`.
+# A coverage report will now be accessible at `./test_pricecoinx.coverage/index.html`.
 ```

 **Sanitizers**

-Litecoin Core can be compiled with various "sanitizers" enabled, which add
+PricecoinX Core can be compiled with various "sanitizers" enabled, which add
 instrumentation for issues regarding things like memory safety, thread race
 conditions, or undefined behavior.
 This is controlled with the
 `--with-sanitizers` configure flag, which should be a comma separated list of